KanoComputing/kano-settings/README.md

 # kano-settings

 Kano Settings is like a Swiss Army knife: crammed with lots of useful applications, all conveniently packaged together for ease of use and topped off with a lovely UI.
 It’s a great tool, especially for beginners, to get started quickly without having to tinker with different config files.
 Set up your wifi, keyboard, mouse, audio, display, account, wallpaper, and overclock your Raspberry Pi, all with one handy utility.

 ## Settings

 ### Keyboard

 This setting configures the keyboard given a country and a variant.

 ### Mouse

 Configuration of the mouse speed: low, normal and high.

 ### Audio

 Audio output can be set to Analog (speaker or headphones) or HDMI (tv).

 ### Display

 The resolution of the display can be configured from this setting.
 The list of modes offered depend directly on the screen/monitor used.

-### Email

-[This setting will be deprecated soon]

 ### Wifi